Timeline: History

-Time and space (particularly the line) are intertwined concepts in human thought.
+Time and space are variously intertwined concepts.
 The line is ubiquitous in clocks in the form of a circle, time is spoken of in terms of length, intervals, a before and an after.
 The idea of orderly, segmented time is also represented in almanacs, calendars, charts, graphs, genealogical and evolutionary trees, where the line is central.

 Originally, chronological events were arranged in a mostly textual form.
 This took form in annals, like king lists.
 Alongside them, the table was used like in the Greek tables of Olympiads and Roman lists of consuls and triumphs.
 Annals had little narrative and noted what happened to people, making no distinction between natural and human actions.

 In Europe, from the 4th century, the dominant chronological notation was the table.
 This can be partially credited to Eusebius, who laid out the relations between Jewish, pagan, and Christian histories in parallel columns, culminating in the Roman Empire, according to the Christian view when Christ was born to spread salvation as far as possible.
 His work was widely copied and was among the first printed books.
 This served the idea of Christian world history and providential time.
 The table is easy to produce, append, and read with indices, so it also fit the Renaissance scholars' absorption of a wide variety of sources with its focus on commonalities.
 These uses made the table with years in one column and places of events (kingdoms) on the top the dominant visual structure of time.

-By the 17th century, historians had started to claim that chronology and geography were the two sources of precise information which bring order to the chaos of history.
+By the 17th century, chronology and geography became the two sources of precise information for European early modern historians.
 In geography, Renaissance mapmakers updated Ptolemy's maps and the map became a symbol of the power of monarchs, and knowledge.
 Likewise, the idea that a singular chronology of world history from contemporary sources is possible affected historians.
-The want for precision in chronology gave rise to adding historical eclipses to tables, like in the case of Gerardus Mercator.
+The want for precision in chronology gave rise to historical eclipses in tables, like in the case of Gerardus Mercator.
 Various graphical experiments emerged, from fitting the whole of history on a calendar year to series of historical drawings, in the hopes of making a metaphorical map of time.
 Developments in printing and engraving that made practical larger and more detailed book illustrations allowed these changes, but in the 17th century, the table with some modifications continued to dominate.